 41. What Does Hydrogen Do For The Body

-- Hydrogen is one of the constituent elements of the proteins, carbohydrates, and lipids.
-These compounds are the primary building blocks of the cells of all the living organisms, and so of the human body.
+- Hydrogen is one of the constituent elements of proteins, carbohydrates, and lipids.
+These compounds are the primary building blocks of the cells of all living organisms, and so of the human body.
 These compounds are also an important part of the human diet.

 - Water is a vital resource for the survival of humans, which is made up of two hydrogens and one oxygen.
 All the organs, tissues, and cells in the human body use water to maintain its metabolic functions, regulate temperature, and remove toxins and wastes.
 Water also keeps the immune system of the human body alert and active.

 - Hydrogen is a reducing agent and acts as an antioxidant in the cells.
 It selectively reduces free radicals.
 In such a way, it protects the cells from damage and so the human body from aging.